 SASS BROWN, cutting-edge clothing from upcycled materials

-Designer, teacher, writer, lecturer, innovator and global nomad —born in Canada and raised in Montreal, New York, New Orleans, Scotland and London— Sass Brown is author of two of the most interesting and disruptive books written about ethical fashion: Eco Fashion and Refashioned: cutting-edge clothing from upcycled materials.
+Designer, teacher, writer, lecturer, innovator and global nomad —born in Canada and raised in Montreal, New York, New Orleans, Scotland and London— Sass Brown is the author of two of the most interesting and disruptive books written about ethical fashion: Eco Fashion and Refashioned: cutting-edge clothing from upcycled materials.

 “There is a massive groundswell of young emerging designers working with new materials, finding new ways of working with old materials”, Brown told me.
 Do you know who made your clothes?
-Fashion System is a language.
+The Fashion System is a language.
 Our clothes tell a story about who we are.
 However, they would tell a better one if before purchasing them, we all think about who made them.

 Words by Lula Criado (Twitter @Lula_ClotMag)

 You are a fashion designer, a writer, a researcher and an educator focused on the topic of eco-fashion, when and how do the fascination with eco-fashion captured your imagination?